This is a sponsored post written for Distracted Driving Awareness Month. The opinions expressed are honest. #Calls Kill

 Thinking of my children driving one day, making those one-second decisions that could change their lives… is more terrifying than I could ever express in words.
 Contemplating all of this led me to think about my own behaviors.
 What are the kids seeing me doing in the car?
 To be honest, I am often searching for an address while driving, chatting on the phone with family and friends, texting or checking my Facebook at red lights, changing radio stations on my phone, and other behaviors that I’m honestly not very proud to admit.
 Humans often feel invincible while thinking to ourselves “I know I can do (insert poor decision) safely”, but that may not be true.
 Reality?
 Accidents happen.
 And even if they aren’t our fault, if we had just be slightly more alert, perhaps they could have been avoided.

 So this past week, I challenged myself to not use my cell phone in the car at all.
 This was a serious challenge.
 I drive a lot, and I often use my driving time to catch up with my sister, mom, and friends by calling them on my phone.
 I also make business-related phone calls that are often challenging to do while monitoring the children.
 But I need to learn to monitor my children’s safety and my own safety better.
 I need to model the behaviors I want them to one day demonstrate when it’s time for them to make decisions for themselves.
 I need to remind them of how important it is to be cautious when behind the wheel.
 Because in just seconds, your entire life can change.
 Poor choices while driving can kill you and your loved ones.
 It’s a horrifying reality.
+That’s why it’s important to always have the contact information of new mexico auto accident attorneys on hand at all times, just in case you get into an accident.

 April is Distracted Driver Awareness Month.
 Take the challenge to not use your cell phones while driving, even if you are hands-free.
 Honestly, using my phone less during this past week has not only made me feel safer, but it also made me realize how much more time I can spend talking to my children while they are driving with me.
 And I feel really good about the driving behaviors they have seen me displaying.
 It’s a win all around!
 You can take the National Safety Council pledge, too, to monitor the safety of your loved ones while you drive.